Updated: Mar 29

 You could have the best plan that many of your peers signed off on, but unforeseen circumstances can always throw a wrench in it.
 Know that there are plenty of things in business out of our control, such as changes in investment and industry shifts.

-When you’re facing a failing business, the best thing you can do is learn.
+Whether you’re facing a failing business or just a single failed decision, the best thing you can do is learn.
 Understand what worked and what didn’t, and make a new plan from there.
 If you stopped every time you hit failure, the truth is there wouldn’t any time left to do anything else.

-You can always take that knowledge into your next venture.
+If the business itself fails, you can always take all the knowledge you gained, including the failure experience, into your next venture.
 Utilizing the lessons learned, you'll already be poised to have a higher chance of success.

 Accepting Failure and Using it to Your Advantage